Initial exchange offering: Regulation

-Following the major rise of IEO's in 2019 many regulatory agencys have not created legal restrictions.
+Following the major rise of IEO's in 2019 many regulatory agencies have not created legal restrictions.
 The Securities and Exchange Committee commented on IEO's stating:"Be cautious if considering an investment in an IEO.
 Claims of new technologies and financial products, such as those associated with digital asset offerings, and claims that IEOs are vetted by trading platforms, can be used improperly to entice investors with the false promise of high returns in a new investment space.
 As described below, IEOs may be conducted in violation of the federal securities laws and lack many of the investor protections of registered and exempt securities offerings."
 As of 2022, regulation in major industries have been limited and only a few nations have implemented some level of restriction.
 Registered national security exchanges and automated trading systems (ATSs) are governed by federal laws and regulations aimed at protecting investors and preventing fraudulent and manipulative trading practices.
 Several online trading platforms mislead investors into believing that they are registered or meet any of the regulatory requirements for a national securities exchange or an ATS, and so do not provide investors with the investor protections that such exchanges or ATSs provide.
 By failing to comply with federal securities laws, an IEO and/or trading platform may be operating unlawfully and may not be offering the investors and market protections and remedies these laws are designed to provide.
 Consider carefully whether the trading platform and the company involved in the IEO have complied with federal securities laws.